CelineAschwanden/magic-conch-shell/README.md

 # MagicConchShell

+This is a school project from M306 in BBZW Sursee 04/2022.<br>
+Firebase was used as backend for it.<br><br>

+With this Angular web app users can create questions and have them assigned to other random users.<br>
+In a history page one can see their own questions and answers.<br>
+Both can be rated with a thumb up or down.<br><br>

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.